siyul-park/uniflow/docs/user_extensions.md

 }
 ```

+### Testing the Node

-Write a test to ensure the node works as intended.
-Send an input packet to the `in` port and verify the output packet contains the `contents`:
+Write a test to ensure the node functions correctly.
+Send an input packet to the `in` port and verify that the output packet contains the expected `contents`:

 ```go
 func TestTextNode_SendAndReceive(t *testing.T) {